elsaVelazquez/airline_tweets_nlp/README.md

 In order to account for 80% of the variance in the data, we'd need ~600 principal components.
 This ruled out using these principal components as features for predictions

 ## Text Processing
-To properly featurize the tweet data before attempting to fit any models, I used TF-IDF transformers and a CountVectorizer with a custom lemmatizer.
+To vecotize the tweet data before attempting to fit any models, I used a TF-IDF, CountVectorizer, and a Doc2Vec transofrmation with a custom lemmatizer.
 This lemmatizer was a combination of WordNet from SKLearn and a custom dictionary built to handle words specific to this dataset.

 ```python3
 additional_lemmatize_dict = {